wp-plugins/related/readme.txt

 = How many related posts can I add? =

 As many as you like, there's no limit.

-= WordPress version 2.9 is listed as minimum required version.
-Any chance it will work with earlier versions? =

-There's a chance it will work with earlier versions, but I haven't tested it.

 = I have 500+ posts on my blog and selecting the posts with the one select box isn't very comfortable, lots of scrolling. =